Focus on the group's mission

 Pathogen bioinformatics plays a crucial role in modern infectious disease research, offering insights that are essential for developing preventive and contingency measures by public authorities.

-The CPB strengthens SIB’s mission to generate knowledge and provide means for better health worldwide.
+The Centre for Pathogen Bioinformatics strengthens SIB’s mission to generate knowledge and provide means for better health worldwide.

 Data hosting, management, processing, and sharing

-The Centre offers services for data generators and data analysers:
+The Centre offers services to data generators and data analysers for:

-• Coverage of a large range of sample types isolated from patients, food, animals and the environment.
+• acting as data broker to international data repositories, for a large range of sample types isolated from patients, food, animals and the environment.

-The Centre develops open-source software based on the latest state of research:
+Developing open-source software based on the latest research:

-• Data sharing infrastructure facilitating global exchange of FAIR pathogen data.
+• data-sharing infrastructure facilitating global exchange of FAIR (Findable, Accessible, Interoperable and Reusable) pathogen data;

-• Data processing pipelines which include quality control, curation as well as standard and specialized methods (typing, assembly, phylogenetics) supporting reproducible data analysis and open science principles.
+• data-processing pipelines that include quality control and curation, as well as standard and specialized methods (typing, assembly, phylogenetics) supporting reproducible data analysis and open science principles.

 Data analyses, interpretation & expert consultancy